mesbaulislamrony/java-exercises/README.md

 ### Theory
 - Declaring Methods and Passing Parameters.
 - Method Overloading: Multiple methods with the same name but different parameters.
+- Scope: In Java, variables are only accessible inside the region they are created.
+This is called scope.
 - Recursion: A method calling itself.

 ### Practice